Death Doula, VDDN Co-Founder, Chief Operating Officer

 I became an end-of-life doula in the latter half of 2019.
 Andrea Sugar reached out to me with her idea to start the Virtual Death Doula Network shortly after the pandemic began.
 I loved the idea.
 I brought in Emily Cross to help and have been pouring my energies into building this nonprofit ever since.

 I am blessed and honored to be serving in this capacity.
 It has been exciting to explore exactly what end-of-life doula work can look like, virtually.
 I also volunteer with Raise Our Voices, where I get to advocate for Afghans (applying for Special Immigration Visas) who helped the US during the occupation of their country.
-I'm also looking forward to completing my yoga teacher training in the spring of 2023 and discovering how that will help me grow as a doula.
+I completed my yoga teacher training in 2023 and am applying skills I learned there to how I perform in my role as a doula.

 Fun fact: The VDDN Founders are all graduates (different cohorts) of the End-of-Life Doula Professional Certificate run by the University of Vermont.